Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QStyle-c.rst

 .. sip:class-description::
     :status: todo
     :brief: Abstract base class that encapsulates the look and feel of a GUI
-    :digest: bf90745e0fdb7310da31cc484a6c5aac
+    :digest: 1b410580dee309709c24fd5d4a045991

 The :sip:ref:`~PyQt6.QtWidgets.QStyle` class is an abstract base class that encapsulates the look and feel of a GUI.

 Qt contains a set of :sip:ref:`~PyQt6.QtWidgets.QStyle` subclasses that emulate the styles of the different platforms supported by Qt (QWindowsStyle, QMacStyle etc.).
 By default, these styles are built into the Qt GUI module.
 Styles can also be made available as plugins.

 Qt's built-in widgets use :sip:ref:`~PyQt6.QtWidgets.QStyle` to perform nearly all of their drawing, ensuring that they look exactly like the equivalent native widgets.
-The diagram below shows a `QComboBox <https://doc.qt.io/qt-6/widgets-changes-qt6.html#qcombobox>`_ in nine different styles.
+The diagram below shows a :sip:ref:`~PyQt6.QtWidgets.QComboBox` in nine different styles.

 .. image:: ../../../images/qstyle-comboboxes.png